Alcohol Licensee Toolkit

 Authorisation to sell alcohol

 Every person selling alcohol under the authority of a premises licence needs to be authorised.
-We recommended the DPS gives authorisation in writing and keeps the document as proof this has been done.
-Many premises display such authorisation.
-You can use the template provided here.

 Licensed hours and conditions